JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 # Exploring Pypeline Native Simulation with ChaCha20-Poly1305 Cryptography

-Hey folks this is Julian, author of [PypelineC](https://github.com/JulianKemmerer/PipelineC) HDL (PipelineC now with a Python front end).
+Hey folks this is Julian, author of [PypelineC](https://github.com/JulianKemmerer/PipelineC).

+**PypelineC = Pypeline + PipelineC.** PipelineC is the original C-like hardware description language built around automatic pipelining.
+Pypeline is a newer Python front end for that same compiler and pipelining engine: same underlying tool, different (and now preferred) surface syntax.
+PypelineC is the umbrella name for the whole project, covering both front ends.

 I want to extend a big thank you to [ChiliCHIPS](https://github.com/chili-chips-ba) for letting me participate in the [wireguard-fpga](https://github.com/chili-chips-ba/wireguard-fpga) project as a real-world testbed for both [original PipelineC](https://github.com/JulianKemmerer/PipelineC/wiki/Example%3A-ChaCha20%E2%80%90Poly1305-for-WireGuard/) and [new Pypeline](https://github.com/chili-chips-ba/wireguard-fpga/blob/main/3.build/pypeline_build/README.md).
 It's very valuable to exercise the language with a full scale real design that has realistic goals and tests.
 This write-up details how the verification setup was improved by moving to Pypeline.

 Questions?
 Comments?
 Reach out, see links from the [Pypeline getting started page](https://github.com/JulianKemmerer/PipelineC/blob/master/docs/README.md).